 Special Bonus Vote periods may be made available at the sole discretion of Sponsor.

 Each Respondent’s votes received via the Site, social media votes from the Voting Period, and Manual Votes will be combined to determine that school’s total online voting score (the “Cumulative Online Voting Score”).
 The Cumulative Voting Score will be posted on the Site based on Cluster Assignment.
-On or about April 17, 2020, the top three (3) Cumulative Voting Score recipients per Cluster will be invited to submit a Proposal.
+On or about April 5 2021, the top ten (10) Cumulative Voting Score recipients per Cluster will be invited to submit a Proposal.
 Respondents eligible to submit a Proposal will be notified in writing.
-Sponsors reserve the right to verify final Cumulative Voting Scores prior to inviting the top nine (9) Respondents to participate in the Proposal phase (as set forth more fully below).
+Sponsors reserve the right to verify final Cumulative Voting Scores prior to inviting the top thirty (30) Respondents to participate in the Proposal phase (as set forth more fully below).
 Sponsors final determination of verified Cumulative Voting Scores is final.

 All votes are subject to Sponsor verification.
 Once Respondents are invited to move forward in the Program, all proposals must be submitted based on instructions listed below.